 - You can also use the primary replica of the first availability group to create another distributed availability group.

-In other words, a primary replica can participate in two different distributed availability groups.
+In other words, a primary replica can participate in different distributed availability groups.
 The following figure shows AG 1 and AG 2 both participating in Distributed AG 1, while AG 2 and AG 3 are participating in Distributed AG 2.
 The primary replica (or forwarder) of AG 2 is both a secondary replica for Distributed AG 1 and a primary replica of Distributed AG 2.